jsbnr/nr-terraform-workflow-gitlab-example/readme.md

 In this example we utilise Gitlab's terraform state storage solution.
 This stores the terraform state file with your project.
 When you create a merge request the Gilab pipeline will trigger a terraform plan.
 When you merge changes to the master branch the terraform apply will run.

 ### Step 1: Create the project and setup variables
 1. If you do not already have one, create a project in GitLab and copy all the files from this repo into it.
-Make sure to include the hidden `.gitlab-ci.yml` and `.gitignore` files **but not** the `.git` folder.
+Make sure to copy `main.tf` and the hidden files  `.gitlab-ci.yml` and `.gitignore` files **but not** the `.git` folder.
 2. In your Gitlab project under Settings -> CI/CD -> Variables create the following environment variables:
     a. `NEW_RELIC_ACCOUNT_ID`:  Set this to your New Relic account ID, do not enable protection or masking.
     b. `NEW_RELIC_API_KEY`: Set this to your New Relic User API Key.
 Enable masking but not protection.